| | | | |

 5. Let Rise Until Doubled

-Allow the dough rise in a warm, draft-free place until it has roughly doubled in size.
+Allow the dough rise in a warm place (that’s free of wind drafts) until it has roughly doubled in size.
 (Depending on the temperature and humidity, it may take as little as 30 minutes in a warm and humid climate or up to 1 hour if you’re in winter).

 6. Brush the Tops with Oil